ngrx/platform/projects/ngrx.io/content/guide/store/selectors.md

 When injecting `Store` into components and other injectables, it is possible to omit the generic type.
 If injected without the generic, the default generic is applied as follows `Store<T = object>`.

-The most common way to select information the store is to use a selector function defined with `createSelector`.
+The most common way to select information from the store is to use a selector function defined with `createSelector`.
 When doing so, TypeScript is able to automatically infer types from the selector function, therefore reducing the need to define the type in the store generic.

 <div class="alert is-important">
 It is important to continue to provide a Store type generic if you are using the string version of selectors as types cannot be inferred automatically in those instances.